zoli333/Center-Loss/README.md

 # Center-Loss
-This is an implementation of the Center Loss article (2016)
+This is an implementation of the Center Loss article (2016) trained on MNist dataset.

 Paper:
 A Discriminative Feature Learning Approach